Yogas Chitta Vritti Nirodha: The Finnish Approach to Mindful Education

 - kalyansagar0

-On the occasion of International Yoga day which is celebrated on June 21st every year we at CCE Finalnd are presenting the first sutra from Patanjali Yoga sutras.
-In the fast-paced world of modern education, stress, distractions, and mental clutter often hinder learning.
-The ancient yogic principle "Yogas Chitt Vritti Nirodha" (योगश्चित्तवृत्तिनिरोधः) from Patanjali’s Yoga Sutras translates to "Yoga is the stilling of the fluctuations of the mind."
+On the occasion of International Yoga Day, celebrated on June 21st every year, we at CCE Finland present the first sutra from Patanjali’s Yoga Sutras.
+In our fast-paced world of modern education, stress, distractions, and mental clutter often hinder effective learning.
+The ancient yogic principle "Yogas Chitt Vritti Nirodha" (योगश्चित्तवृत्तिनिरोधः) translates to "Yoga is the stilling of the fluctuations of the mind."

 At CCE Finland, we integrate this timeless wisdom with Finland’s world-renowned education system to create mindful, student-centered learning environments.
 This blog explores how Finnish pedagogy aligns with yogic philosophy to foster focus, emotional well-being, and deep learning.